Galactic Republic: Senate, Chancellor and Jedi Order

 Senators receive one vote in all matters, procedural and substantive.
 The Chancellor is elected from within the Senate for a set term.
-The Senate gives the Chancellor emergency powers in times of crisis and removes him from office when necessary.
+The Senate gives the Chancellor emergency powers in times of crisis and removes them from office when necessary.
 The assembly is in turn divided into individual committees, each specializing in specific fields of government administration, and which were responsible for creating legislation to be reviewed by the full assembly.
 The Senate has some form of judicial power as well, although the Republic has a judicial branch, in which the Supreme Court was the main body.

 The main functions of the Senate are to mediate disputes between members, provide for the common defense, create and pass laws into effect that would benefit most of the Republic, and regulate inter-system trade.
 The Jedi Order, although technically not officially part of the Republic, are considered the defenders of the general Republic.
 The Republic often orders the Jedi to specific areas that require assistance.
 In this way, they are eventually the unofficial police force of the Republic.
 They become representatives of the Senate as well, to some extent.

 Despite the seemingly organized structure of the Republic, the waning years of the Republic are a time of corruption and great social injustice.
 The Senate becomes divided between those who genuinely wish to uphold the values and ideals of the Republic and those who wish to further their own goals.
 Following a series of weak and ineffectual Chancellors, there is a crisis involving the invasion of Naboo by the Trade Federation over a tariff passed by the Senate.

-After Senator Palpatine of Naboo becomes Chancellor, he increases the power of the office, from acting as commander-in-chief of the Grand Army of the Republic, or the Republic Military, to the institution of his personal bodyguard organization, the Red Guard.
+After Senator Palpatine of Naboo becomes Chancellor, he increases the power of the office, from acting as commander-in-chief of the Grand Army of the Republic, or the Republic Military to the institution of his personal bodyguard organization, the Red Guard.
 The Office of the Supreme Chancellor is given power equaling that of the Senate.
 The Galactic Senate also meets less often, as the Chancellor is voted more emergency powers to act on his own during the time of crisis.

 Eventually, many Outer Rim planets and companies leave the Republic due to the amount of corruption and unfair treatment to Outer Rim worlds.
-Together, they form a rebellion known as the Confederacy of Independent Systems, almost exclusively referred to in the films as the Separatists.
+Together, they form a secessionist movement known as the Confederacy of Independent Systems, almost exclusively referred to in the films as the Separatists.
 Some large industrial companies, including the Trade Federation, side with the Separatists, providing them with their military and its resources.